 Tuesday, 15 October 2013

 I seem to be getting more and more nomadic as autumn kicks in.
 I feel like I've spent more time in the midlands the last fortnight than actually at home.
 Zander explain at least half the reason why.
-Not only do I love fishing for them, I've also been eager for more canal fishing material for my current book project.
+Not only do I love fishing for them, I've also been eager for more canal fishing material for my current book project (Later note- this is now finished and available from my site- Canal Fishing: A Practical Guide).
 My high opinion of zander might well cause a sharp intake of breath from pole anglers who read the finished article- but I not only enjoy catching these stylish killers (or trying to!), I consider them a very welcome species.

 For one thing, they are so constantly mysterious and intriguing.
 Perhaps it's because they thrive in dirty water and hence defy attempts at careful observation.
 They are also beautifully mean to look at.
 That huge, cold eye.
 That mass of great fins and angular, sinister profile.
 And nor is the fishing predictable either, with lures, deadbaits and even flies all thrown into the mix.
 It started with bait tactics last week however, as I tackled the maze of canals near Fazely: